 The School District's governmental funds are accounted for using the modified accrual basis of accounting.
-The governmental funds had total revenues of \$25.0 million and total expenditures of \$21.7 million.
+The governmental funds had total revenues of \$27.2 million and total expenditures of \$25.6 million.
 The excess of revenues over expenditures was due to a cognizant fiscal effort to keep expenses in line with state and federal funding, while maintaining an educational environment to meet the needs of our students.
+The capital projects fund completed the final phase of construction projects at Metter High School, which were funded by transfers from the general fund.
+SPLOST revenues and the QSCB IRS Subsidy recorded in the debt service fund were used to make the required debt payments.